 The aim of the review is to test whether we need to improve engagement with the community, change how local democracy works and alter the way local services are delivered.
 Some services to the district are delivered by Kent County Council, other are delivered by Canterbury City Council and, in some parts of the district, some services are delivered by parish or town councils.

-We currently deliver most of the services to the district but some are delivered by parish councils.
-These parish councils mainly cover the rural areas with large parts of Canterbury, Herne Bay and Whitstable not covered by a town or parish council.
+While parish and town councils have different names, they are responsible for the same sort of functions.
+These mainly cover the rural areas.
+Large parts of Canterbury, Herne Bay and Whitstable are not covered by a town or parish council.

 The community governance review could consider questions such as: